DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 For the MCU I slowly updated the schematics for it as I wired each component.
 This ended up building the MCU wiring looking like this.
 <img width="751" alt="Screenshot 2025-06-22 at 4 05 29 PM" src="https://github.com/user-attachments/assets/1608b20a-b5c4-4770-a2ce-e8ff26bdba80" />

 ### Thoughts
 I've now down the schematics parts of the project and I am now moving on to the PCB editor.
 I sent the schematics to the others, and to be honest wasn't much help by they said it looked good.

 Time spent: 9 hours
 ---

+# June 22

+### BOM
+I had to update the BOM because i added a bunch of different capacitors and resistors, as well as change the potentiometer.
+This is to track the amount everything is costing and because to track what component I'm using for my project.
+Note, shipping and aliexpress prices might be wrong due to it changing a lot and shipping is confusing at the moment.

+## BOM Updates

+### Capacitors
+For the project I'm using ceramic capacitors with, 0.1 uF, 1 uF, 2.2 uF 10 uF and electrolytic capacitors with 100 uF.
+I found all these capacitors on Digikey and chose them due to the schematic diagram from each component.

+### Resistors
+I uses only one type of resistor, that being a 470 ohms capacitor.
+This is due to the data sheet recommending it for the component.

+### AMP
+I found out midway from doing my schematics that the recommended AMP from [@Ryan Green](https://hackclub.slack.com/team/U090854913L) didn't have a +INPUT pin for both left and right channel.
+This was solved by finding another AMP which I updated in the BOM

+### PCB Editor
+After I finished the schematics for the metronome I moved on the the PCB layout.
+The would be how each component would connect in real life and what the PCB would actually look like.
+This process made me rethink what the metronome device would actually look like.
+Before I had a image of what it would look ike but after seeing the size of my components, I realised that it wouldn't actually fit in my tiny form factor that I was thinking of having for my project.
+This caused me to sit down and rethink how I was going to position my components to make sure it looks nice.

+### OLED Screen
+Through my time rethinking about the looks of the PCB and project I realised that my OLED screen was way too big (well not way too big but just a bit to big).
+This made me go back into researching OLED screens and thats where I found on on Aliexpress which was 1.3 inches and looked very nice in my opinion.

+### Thoughts
+For today and a bit of yesterday's journal I used a code server for the journeying due to the SOM (summer of making) and me requiring to log hours which is why I'm doing it in a code server so it can track the hours.
+I'm unsure if it works on the Github site but better safe than sorry (or whatever the saying is ).
+It is also going to be a struggle with importing screenshots of my project but I'm still figuring it out.

+I am also wondering how I am able to install the battery.
+Installing the battery requires connecting it to the +BAT and -BAT pin on the MCU.
+The problem is that the MCU will be on the pcb it would be cover the pins since the said pins are on back side.

+Time spent: 12 hours
+---